Lauren Chief Elk: Biography

 Lauren Chief Elk was born in San Jose, California, in 1987.
 She is Assiniboine and Blackfeet from Fort Belknap, Montana, raised in San Francisco, California.
 She also lived in other parts of the Bay Area and also later in Oregon.
 She comes from a family that is in academia.
 Her mother, teaches at the university Lauren attended.

 She has worked at San Francisco City Hall, planned SlutWalk and AIDS Walk, and is a legal assistant.
 She is the co-founder of Save Wiyabi Project and the Media Coordinator of Anonymous' Operation Thunderbird.

 Lauren Chief Elk is also one of the three founding women that began the #GiveYourMoneyToWomen Twitter hashtag on social media, along with professional dominatrices @LadyLuxatrix and @ICONOCLASTIAE.

 She was involved with the 2007 De Anza rape investigation, as one of three women soccer players who interrupted the gang rape.
-She testified against ten members of the De Anza College men's baseball team, but the criminal case was dismissed due to insufficient evidence and difficulties in positively identifying the participants.
+She testified against ten members of the De Anza College men's baseball team, but the criminal case was supposedly dismissed due to insufficient evidence and difficulties in positively identifying the participants.
 The victim pursued damages against two alleged participants, losing a civil trial presided over by Santa Clara County Superior Court Judge Aaron Persky.